-As a dedicated Member of the Patriots Circle, we wanted you to be among the first to know that The National WWII Museum will officially reopen to the public on Memorial Day, May 25, 2020.
-Following Louisiana Governor John Bel Edwards’ proclamation and New Orleans Mayor LaToya Cantrell’s safe reopening plan, the Museum will operate at 25 percent of its total capacity while enacting new safety measures, including advance online ticket purchases, social distancing guidelines throughout pavilions and galleries, and enhanced sanitizing and cleaning protocols.
+The National WWII Museum is now open.
+Following Louisiana Governor John Bel Edwards’ proclamation and New Orleans Mayor LaToya Cantrell’s safe reopening plan, the Museum will operate at reduced capacity while enacting new safety measures, including advance online ticket purchases, social distancing guidelines throughout pavilions and galleries, and enhanced sanitizing and cleaning protocols.
 The reopening will be particularly meaningful on Memorial Day as we honor our fallen military personnel who valiantly served our country.

-To help ensure public safety and avoid crowds, timed ticket purchases will be required.
-It is strongly recommended that visitors pre-purchase Museum admission online in advance.
-Tickets are now available for advance purchase.
+To help ensure public safety and avoid crowds, timed ticket reservations will be required.
+It is strongly recommended that Patriots Circle Members reserve Museum admission online in advance.
+Tickets are now available for advanced reservation.

 While we are grateful to reopen, our priority is the health and safety of our visitors, local community members and our entire Museum family.
 Over the past eight weeks, we’ve carefully developed reopening guidelines with the help of more than 20 national organizations, peer institutions across the state and country, the American Alliance of Museums and various local health experts.
 Our Operations staff have also worked hard to gather necessary safety supplies, including masks, gloves, plexiglass sneeze guards, touchless sanitizing stations and directional signage.
 These new procedures will ensure we’re meeting the highest public health standards, while maintaining the excellence of the Museum’s visitor experience.
 For more details on all our new procedures and enhanced cleaning protocols, click here.

 The John E. Kushner Restoration Pavilion, L.W.
 “Pete” Kent Train Car Experience, BB’s Stage Door Canteen, Final Mission: USS Tang Submarine Experience and The Jeri Nims Soda Shop will remain closed during the first phase of reopening.
-The Museum’s 4D experience Beyond All Boundaries will continue to run hourly at a reduced capacity of 62 people—25% of what the theater can hold—and with theater doors, railings, seats, and armrests disinfected before each showing.
+The Museum’s 4D experience Beyond All Boundaries will continue to run hourly at a reduced capacity and with theater doors, railings, seats, and armrests disinfected before each showing.
 The American Sector will open for counter service, and tables will be assembled so guests can eat at a proper distance.